ryo-wijaya/ibkr-tv-tradebot/README.md

      }
      ```
      You should receive a Telegram message containing your positions.
 This is a sanity tests for the IBKR API connection.
-   - For a live sell order test, set up the webhook: `http://localhost:8000/webhook/sell-market-order` with payload:
+   - For a live sell market order test, set up the webhook: `http://localhost:8000/webhook/sell-market-order` with payload:
      ```json
      {
        "key": "your-webhook-secret",